Incoherent broad-band cavity-enhanced absorption spectroscopy: Fiber ring IBBCEAS

-The response of the optical cavity should be characterized by any other means as mentioned before in case of Free space IBBCEAS.
+The response of the optical cavity should be characterized by any other means as mentioned before in the case of Free space IBBCEAS.
 The analysis for dual coupler configuration is the same as the analysis of free space Fabry-Perot cavity that has been done in the previous section.
 Yet, the analysis for single coupler configuration will vary.

 Fourier Transform Incoherent Broadband Cavity Enhanced Spectroscopy (FT-IBBCEAS)

 Fourier Transform Incoherent Broadband Cavity Enhanced Spectroscopy (FT-IBBCEAS) is a variant of IBBCEAS which uses a Fourier transform spectrometer/photodiode instead of the conventional monochromator/CCD in order to establish a spectrum.
 In this case, the absorption is determined from the Fourier Transform of the intensity of light escaping the cavity.
 The combination of a Fourier transform spectrometer allows for high spectral resolution to be achievable, however, at the expense of good temporal resolution, making the technique less suitable for kinetic studies.
 On the other hand, the approach provides an improvement to conventional Fourier Transform spectroscopy for gas applications where small sample volumes are required (e.g. for discharges, combustion plasmas, flames or chemical flow reactors).

 The figure above shows the spin forbidden O2 b-band at ~ 14500 cm−1 (688 nm) measured in ambient air at atmospheric pressure using a xenon arc lamp compared against a calculated HITRAN spectrum.
 The cavity was formed by two dielectric high reflectivity mirrors (R>0.996 at 662 nm) separated by 89 cm.
 The characteristic doublets of the O2 b-band and the bandhead of the R branch are visible in the experimental spectrum.
 In order to fully exploit the selectivity feature of Fourier transform spectroscopy, the near infrared region is of interest because many overtone spectra of atmospherically relevant gases are located in this part of the spectrum.
 Some of these studies include the detection of overtone bands of CO2, OCS, CH3CN and HD18O in the near IR.